Juan Correa: Style

 It is estimated that Correa produced around 500 paintings for churches and private patrons during the course of his life.
 His themes are mainly catholic.
 His early style was described by Ilona Katzew (LACMA curator) as having a "vibrant palette, elegant composition, and overall emphasis on decorative details [, and] subtle color gradations that provide a sense of iridescence and contribute to the overall mystical effect."
 It is often unclear if a painting should be attributed to Juan Correa alone, or to his family atelier.
 According to Kathryn Santner (Denver Art Museum curator), "the immense success of the Correa family demonstrates that (contrary to previously held assumptions) Afrodescendant artists were indeed able to function in colonial Mexico as prominent artists within the guild system.

 Manuel Toussaint considers Correa and Villalpando the main exponents of the Baroque style of painting in Mexico.
 According to Toussaint, Correa was "important in achieving a new quality, in the creative impulse he expresses, and which one cannot doubt embodies the eagerness of New Spain for an art of its own, breaking away from its Spanish lineage.
 Here New Spain attains its own personality, unique and unmistakable."
 James Oles writes that "Correa and Villalpando created a distinctive—if at times formulaic—style that hearkened back to the strong Mannerist traditions of the mid-sixteenth century."

 Collections

 Allegory of the Holy Sacrament and The Guardian Angel are on exhibit at the Denver Art Museum.
 In 2013, the Los Angeles County Museum of Art (LACMA) acquired its first Correa, Angel Carrying a Cypress ('Ángel portando un ciprés') painted circa 1670–90.
 The painting is on exhibit in the Latin American gallery of the Americas Building.
+Additionally, Agonía de San Francisco Javier, (c. late 17th century - early 18th) is part of the collection at the Gilcrease Museum in Tulsa, Oklahoma.